AndyFHWN/CLIMB_PSU/README.md

 (2) Firmware Communication Controller 1/2 (CC1/2):

 The CC's are the interface between the MC and the OBC.
 The controllers are in a sleep mode as long no requests occur.
 The controllers are sending/receiving data between the MC and OBC.
-The MC creates a data vector with all housekeeping data which is frequently send to the CC1/2 (strucutre of data vector at end of README).
+The MC creates a data vector with all housekeeping data which is frequently send to the CC1/2 (structure of data vector at end of README).
 The CC1/2 adds its own housekeeping data (Temperature and Vcc) to the datavector and sends it to the OBC via I2C.
 The OBC itself sends data to the CC1/2 (e.g. turn on 3V3 on side x+) which are then send to the MC.
 All I2C communication between the CC and the OBC are handled with ISR's.
 The controllers are also capable of connecting battery 1 to PV1 and can enable the 3V3_Backup voltage regulator.
 The CC2 controller is used as redundancy to the CC1.

 Difference between CC1 and CC2: